tanyasanjuan/pands-project/README.md

 ## 🔧 Tools & Technologies
-◽ Python ◽ Git ◽ Github ◽ Jupyter ◽ Numpy ◽ Seaborn ◽ Matplotlib ◽ Scikit-learn
+◽ Python ◽ Git ◽ Github ◽ Jupyter ◽ Numpy ◽ Matplotlib ◽ Scikit-learn

 ## 💐 Conclussions
+There are four numerical columns, consistente in independent variables, which are characteristics measured in centimeters, related to the sepals and petals.
+There is one categorical column which is the species of iris, three species in total, used to have the relationship between the variables.
+We could see the setosa flower is the easiest specie to distinguish this because the its small size.
+The virginica and versicolor species are more difficult to distinguish because they are often mixed.
+The virginica specie has larger chacarteristics than versicolor specie, that has medium size.

 ## 📚 Research and References
 ◽ Throughout the project, research and external resources have been cited.